-For this purpose, all health service providers in health facilities including school clinics and school-linked health centers shall be trained on providing adolescent-friendly and responsive information and services.
-Provided, that all health facilities shall be enhanced to become an adolescent-friendly facility by ensuring confidentiality, exclusive schedule for adolescents, availability of services for adolescents, non-judgmental and gender responsive health service providers.
-Provided, furthermore, that adolescents shall not be denied access to clinical services and modern methods of contraceptives if and when they seek to avail of the aforementioned healthcare services.
+For this purpose, all health service providers in health facilities including school clinics and school-linked health centers shall be trained on providing adolescentfriendly and responsive information and services: Provided, That all health facilities shall be enhanced to become under adolescent-friendly facility by ensuring confidentiality, exclusive schedule for adolescents, availability of services for adolescents, non-judgmental and gender responsive health service providers: Provided, further, That adolescents shall not be denied access to clinical services and modern methods of contraceptives if and when they seek to avail of the aforementioned health care services.

-The Council shall ensure that ASRH training are integrated in the pre-service curriculum training of Barangay Health Workers (BHWs), front-line health care providers, and social workers.
-The said training shall include topics such as, but not limited to: consent, adolescent sexual and reproductive health, effective contraception use, disease prevention, HIV/AIDS and the more common STIs, hygiene, healthy lifestyles, and prevention of gender and sexual violence.
+The Council shall ensure that the ASRH training is integrated into pre-service curriculum training of Barangay Health Workers (BHWs), frontline health care providers, and social workers.
+The said training should include topics such as, but not limited to: consent, adolescent sexual and reproductive health, effective contraception use, disease prevention, HIV/AISDA and the more common STIs, hygiene, healthy lifestyles, and prevention of gender and sexual violence.